Updated

 Pros

-- OSHA injury and illness recordkeeping is a core strength — the module is described by users as being "built around enabling a company to stay OSHA compliant" with automated form generation and robust tracking
+• OSHA injury and illness recordkeeping is a documented strength, with automated form generation and detailed tracking

 Cons

-Verdict: Strong enterprise OSHA compliance platform with robust recordkeeping and a uniquely useful compliance calendar.
-Best for large, multi-site organizations with dedicated EHS teams.
-Usability and mobile reliability concerns mean field-level OSHA data capture may require supplementary tools.
+Verdict: Strong enterprise OSHA compliance platform with detailed recordkeeping and a useful compliance calendar.
+Best for large, multi-site organizations with dedicated EHS teams, not SMB contractors trying to move off paper quickly.

 How We Evaluated These Tools

-- Form auto-generation depth — Does the platform auto-generate OSHA 300 logs, 300A annual summaries, and 301 individual incident reports from data you've already entered?
-Or does it provide blank templates that require manual entry — which is no better than downloading the PDF from OSHA.gov?
+• Form auto-generation depth — Does the platform auto-generate OSHA 300 logs, 300A annual summaries, and 301 individual incident reports from data you've already entered?
+Or does it provide blank templates that still require manual entry?

-- Incident classification support — Does the tool help classify incidents by OSHA category (recordable, first aid, lost time, restricted duty, death)?
-AI-assisted classification reduces the errors that lead to OSHA citations for misclassification.
+• Incident classification support — Does the tool help classify incidents by OSHA category (recordable, first aid, lost time, restricted duty, death), or does the safety manager have to make every call manually?

 Product information was gathered from official vendor websites, verified user reviews on G2, Capterra, and GetApp, and direct feature evaluation.
-Pricing was confirmed through published pricing pages or recent (2025–2026) review sources.
+Pricing changes frequently, so treat published prices as directional and verify with each vendor before buying.

 Frequently Asked Questions